Goodness in $n$-angulated categories: Introduction

 In the setting of $n$-angulated categories, as introduced by Geiss, Keller, and Oppermann in \cite{gko}, even simple questions regarding the relationship of these three goodness criteria are difficult to answer; the extra commutativity relations and the distance between objects in an $n$-angle become obstructions to the tools and methods readily available in the triangulated setting.
 So far, the most concrete examples of $n$-angulated categories are those arising from $(n-2)$-cluster tilting subcategories of triangulated categories described in \cite{gko} and the so-called exotic $n$-angulated categories described in \cite{bjt}.

 What we shall see in this paper, is that in $(n-2)$-cluster tilting $n$-angulated categories, not only do all commutative squares extend to an $(n+1)\times(n+1)$-diagram wherein the first $n$ rows and columns are $n$-angles, in fact, all morphisms of $n$-angles extend to such a diagram for $n>3$ (Theorem \ref{maintheorem}).
 Since $(n-2)$-cluster tilting $n$-angulated categories are algebraic $n$-angulated categories in the sense of \cite{jasso}, it is somewhat surprising that something similar does not hold for, say, $D(\Z)$.
-Naturally one would want to know whether this holds true in general for $n$-angulated categories with $n>3$.
-We provide a counterexample, i.e., for all $n>3$ we find an $n$-angulated category and a morphism of $n$-angles within which is not middling good (Example \ref{counterexample}).
+Naturally one might ask whether this holds true in general for $n$-angulated categories with $n>3$.
+This is, as of yet, unknown.

 We begin in Section 2 by recalling the standard definitions related to $n$-angulated categories.
 In Section 3.1 we recall the definitions and some of the results about the various goodness criteria, and in Section 3.2 we generalise them to the $n$-angulated setting.
-In Section 4.1 we recall the definition and $n$-angulation of $(n-2)$-cluster tilting categories and prove our main result, and in Section 4.2 we provide an example of a morphism in exotic $n$-angulated categories which is not middling good.
+In Section 4.1 we recall the definition and $n$-angulation of $(n-2)$-cluster tilting categories and prove our main result, and in Section 4.2 we discuss the exotic case and open questions.